movement artist

 In-studio and Livestream options

-Sign up for group reformer classes here.
+Sign up to join group reformer classes here.

-During my reformer sessions I continue to discover sensations I’ve never felt before, especially connectivity in my deep core, my legs, my feet.
+During my reformer sessions I continue to discover sensations I’ve never felt before, especially connectivity in my deep core, my legs, and my feet.

-Movement :: projects
+Movement : projects

 My collaborative projects focus on creating interactive movement environments for stage and installation.
 As a movement artist I’m most interested in the sensitivity of human interaction, relating through gesture and full-body movement, and sensitive connections across time and space.
 WIth lighting and projection as distinct spatial elements, projects have the subtle capacity to draw the viewer/participant in to a newly distinct world.
 I’ve shown my work across the United States and in Portugal, Germany, the UK, Egypt, Ireland, Argentina, in Canada as Artist in Residence and faculty at The Banff Centre in Alberta, and most recently as an invited artist at the 2023 Digital Research in Arts and Design conference in Turin, Italy.
 Each project is fully realized when shared with an audience or interacting participants.

-It’s difficult to capture the emotional element in a digital work, and you did this brilliantly.
+It can be difficult to capture the emotional element in a digital work, and you did this brilliantly.

 Panels and Awards